 A nice front room on second floor to let, furnished--gas, bath and fire; nice for two gentlemen or light housekeeping to respectable people; private house.
 42 King street.

-The McKennas remained here until 1879, when they sold 42 King Street to Charles McDonnell and his wife.
+Although they briefly retained possession of the house, the McKennas moved to 39 Charlton Street in 1876.
+Three years later, they sold 42 King Street to Charles McDonnell and his wife.
 The couple maintained a country house near Derby, Connecticut where The Evening World noted that McDonnell enjoyed "working a little farm, of which he was very proud."

 McDonnell had good reason to be proud of his achievements.
 Born on November 15, 1841 on Anthony Street (later renamed Worth Street), The World said that "while quite small boy Charley tried to earn his own living by selling newspapers."
 Newsboys were almost always impoverished and many of them were homeless, living in newsboy lodging houses.
 The newspaper said, "He was assisted to an education by friends, and later ex-Sheriff Matthew T. Brennan, Judge Dowling and other prominent Democrats took a great interest in the lad."